Low-Rank Filtering and Smoothing for Sequential Deep Learning: Experiments

 \subsection{Going Back in Time via Smoothing}

-We now investigate the benefits of applying a smoother to imbue previous tasks with the knowledge gained on later tasks.
-We return to the experimental setting of \Cref{sec:exp_Q} and learn task-specific models $\params_t$, for each task $t\!=\!1, \dots, 5$.
+We investigate the benefits of using a smoother to imbue previous tasks with the knowledge gained from later tasks.
+We use the experimental setting of \cref{sec:exp_Q} with fewer data points per task.
+Crucially, we now learn task-specific models $\params_t$, for each task $t\!=\!1, \dots, 5$.
 As the filter computes posteriors \(p(\params_t \mid \sD_{1:t})\), the model for the last task $\params_5$ has incorporated information from all previous tasks.
 However, the model for the first task $\params_1$ is still only informed by the first task.
-Using a Bayesian smoother (\Cref{sec:method:lgs}), we can also update the first model with subsequent knowledge, \emph{without any additional access to any data}.
+Using a Bayesian smoother (\cref{sec:method:lgs}), we can also update the first model with subsequent knowledge, \emph{without any additional access to any data}.
 We simply update earlier model parameters based on the later model parameters.

-This approach has promising applications in privacy-sensitive settings.
-By maintaining separate models for each task, the approach is particularly advantageous in scenarios where data and models cannot be shared.
-This is especially relevant for ICU patients or within electronic health records where hospitals often face restrictions on sharing patient data and may be required to store it only for a limited period \citep{munoz2019}.
-On-device learning is another significant application \citep{kapoor2021,verwimp2024continual}, useful in scenarios such as domestic robots or monitoring cameras.
+This is relevant for privacy-sensitive settings, by maintaining separate models for each task, making it ideal when data or models cannot be shared.
+For example, for electronic health records, where hospitals face strict data-sharing restrictions or retention policies \citep{munoz2019}.
+On-device learning is another key application, with domains such as domestic robots or monitoring cameras \citep{kapoor2021,verwimp2024continual}.

-\Cref{fig:smoother} illustrates the benefits of applying a smoother on \textsc{Gradual} \camelyon.
-We use a similar setting to \Cref{sec:exp_Q} but store all task-specific models and train with less data points per task.
-First, we observe that as more knowledge is incorporated via the filter, the performance increases (\Cref{fig:smoother} \textit{(left)}).
-Thus, later models benefit from having been informed about earlier tasks.
-Then, we apply the smoother to pass this information backwards and inform earlier models about the knowledge gained on later tasks, and we observe an increased performance (\Cref{fig:smoother} \textit{(left)}).
-In particular, we observe that while smoothing can sometimes slightly decrease the performance for particular seeds (\Cref{fig:smoother} \textit{(right)}), on average it provides a significant performance boost, \eg the accuracy on the first task increases from $61\%$ to $70\%$.
-Employing a smoother may be particularly useful in settings where each task has only little data---and thus transferring knowledge between tasks is required---and the tasks are so different or challenging that a single model cannot accurately learn all tasks.
+\textbf{Results:} \Cref{fig:smoother} illustrates the benefits of smoothing on \textsc{Gradual} \camelyon.
+Smoothing passes information backwards, informing earlier models about the knowledge gained on later tasks, increasing performance (\cref{fig:smoother} \textit{(left)}).
+Across all $8$ seeds and tasks, we see a performance increase when comparing the filtered model to the smoothed model (\cref{fig:smoother} \textit{(right)}).
+In particular, accuracy for the second task increases substantially from $70.5\%$ to $75.9\%$.
+Smoothing may be particularly useful in sequences of tasks with only little data---and thus transferring knowledge between tasks is required---and the tasks are substantially different or challenging that a single model cannot accurately learn all tasks.